NickHardwood/kernel-assisted-superuser/README.md

 Like being able to do quick cycles of `fastboot boot out/arch/arm64/boot/Image.lz4-dtb`, but annoyed by the lack of root this way?
 Well this atrocious idea might be the thing for you!
-It makes `su` always _just work_.
+It makes `sudo` always _just work_.

 #### Possibly the worst idea ever.